I’ve been scrolling through the comments, and one thing is clear—some of y’all are really shallow watchers.…

 I'm not going to go back and look for specific scenes.
 But I am talking about the forced cutesy smiles, the pouty face/stuck out lower lip when he tries to get Yotha to go along with him, things like "Pleeeeeease?
 Naaaaa?
 Na na na na na?"
 Just a general childlike way of conversation and "I'm so cute and adorable" approach to most things.
 I get that some people are just naive, but this isn't an adult or even teenager naive, it's little kid naive.

-No hate on Santa, he's a good actor who is just doing what he's told.
-So, from that end, he's doing a good job.
+No hate on Santa, he's a good actor and he's just doing what he's asked to do.

 I get it, but still would have like to have seen Gun more toned down from the start.
 I'm happy he's doing that now.